OffchainLabs/arbitrum-classic/docs/AVM_Specification.md

 0x08 | addmod | Pop three values (A, B, C) off the Data Stack.
 If A, B, and C are all Integers, and C is not zero, Push the value (A+B) % C (calculated without 256-bit truncation until end) onto the Data Stack.
 Otherwise, raise an Error.
 0x09 | mulmod | Same as addmod, except multiply rather than add.
 0x0a | exp | Same as add, except exponentiate rather than add.
 0x0b | signextend | Pop two values (A, B) off the Data Stack.
-If A and B are both Integers, sign extend A from (B + 1) * 8 bits to 256 bits and Push to the Data Stack.
+If A and B are both Integers, (if B<31 (interpreting B as unsigned), sign extend A from (B + 1) * 8 bits to 256 bits and Push the result onto the Data Stack; otherwise push A onto the Data Stack).
 Otherwise, raise an Error.
 | |
 10s: Comparison & Bitwise Logic Operations | |
 0x10 | lt | Pop two values (A,B) off the Data Stack.
 If A and B are both Integers, then (treating A and B as unsigned integers, if A<B, push 1 on the Data Stack; otherwise push 0 on the Data Stack).
 Otherwise, raise an Error.